Medications & Vaccinations

 As a Faculty Leader, you are responsible for familiarizing yourself with health facilities in the host city.
 On-site coordinators are often helpful in orienting Faculty Leaders to local health resources.
 In preparation for any emergency, you should locate the office of a general practitioner and an ob/gyn and find a reputable hospital or clinic for emergency situations.
 If the host country is not English-speaking, locate at least one or two English-speaking physicians.
 During on-site orientation, discuss the procedures students should follow if they become sick.
 Become familiar with nearby hospitals and their procedures.
 Some may allow credit card payments for services, but others may require immediate cash payment.

-The EAO will provide a list of local medical clinics and hospitals in the HTH Worldwide network prior to departure.
-To search for a doctor in the HTH Worldwide network, visit the HTH website.
+The EAO will provide a list of local medical clinics and hospitals in the GeoBlue Student network prior to departure.
+To search for a doctor in the GeoBlue Student network, visit their website.